 I look up into the murk.
 The sun will soon burn its way through, but at the moment I can stare at the bright, white cloud-screened glow of the early morning sun.
 I decide that it's time to talk to my brother for the first time in a few years.
 I do the calculation, and start my conversation the way I always do.

-'It's nine years, and ten-and-a-half months, since you died Colin.
+'It's almost eleven years since you died Colin.
 And, guess what, I'm getting married,' I tell him.
 'She's called Lesley Anderson; she's from Epsom, in Surrey.
 And, before you ask, no, she's not a witch; she's a Muggle.
 I think that you'd like her.'

-Les is a keen walker and she is the reason that this gate is ithe gate./i This is the gate where I proposed to her, and this is where eventually, once she'd calmed down, she accepted.
+Les is a keen walker and she is the reason that this gate is the gate.
+This is the gate where, ten months ago, I proposed to her.
+And this is where eventually—once she'd calmed down—she accepted.
 The gate is where we opened the bottle of Cava I'd brought with me and where we drank to our future from conjured goblets.

 'This is the gate where I told her the truth, Colin,' I say.
 He doesn't answer, of course, because he can't, he's somewhere beyond the veil.